- Video: How to Handle a Fussy Eater (Foods to Introduce & Tips to Manage Fussy Eating)

-- You can try and make mealtime fun by giving the child vegetables with a tasty dip or ketchup.
+- When trying to get your child to eat veggies, try a tasty dip that your child likes.
 The familiar ketchup will tempt the toddler to try the food.

-- Give the child healthy options too much on at snack times.
+- Give the child healthy options at snack times.
 For example, cucumber slices or fruit are popular with toddlers.

-- You can try freezing or cooling foods to make it exciting for toddlers.
-For example, you can freeze pulpy fruit juice, thaw it a little and turn it into an icy slush that the toddler will love.
+- You can try freezing foods to make it exciting for toddlers.
+For example, you can freeze pulpy fruit juice, thaw it a little and turn it into an icy slush that your child will love.

-- Take the toddler seriously when she shows clear signs of being full.
-For example, stop forcing her to eat if she pushes your hand or turns away when offered food, refuses to open her mouth or swallow, attempts to spit out or throw up the food.
+- Take the toddler seriously when he shows clear signs of being full.
+For example, stop forcing him to eat if he pushes your hand or turns away when offered food, refuses to open his mouth or swallow, attempts to spit out or throw up the food.

 - Do not give the toddler anything to eat right after mealtime.
 For example, toddlers should not be given juice or milk for up to 2 hours after a meal.

 - Allow the toddler to eat slowly.
 If rushed, toddlers’ appetites become reduced.